 Reconstructed, birth year-specific probabilities of imprinting mirror the timeline of influenza circulation in humans (Fig. 1A).
 Older cohorts born between pandemics in 1918 and 1957 imprinted to H1N1, and middle-aged cohorts born between pandemics in 1957 and 1968 imprinted to H2N2.
 Ever since its emergence in 1968, H3N2 has dominated seasonal circulation in humans, and caused the majority of imprinting in younger cohorts.
 However, H1N1 has also caused some seasonal circulation since 1977, and thus a fraction of post-1977 cohorts are imprinted to H1N1.

 We reconstructed birth year-specific probabilities of imprinting to H1N1, H2N2 and H3N2 using methods described previously (12).
 We repeated reconstructions for every country and year of case observation in the data.
-Country-specific reconstructions differed only in the virological surveillance data used to estimate the fraction of seasonal influenza cases caused by H1N1 or H3N2 in recent decades, and year-specific reconstructions differed only in the birth years that remained young enough (ages 0-12) to have some probability of not yet having imprinted.
+Country-specific reconstructions differed only in the virological surveillance data used to estimate the fraction of seasonal influenza cases caused by H1N1 or H3N2 in recent decades, and year-specific reconstructions differed only in the birth years that remained young enough (ages 0-12) to have a non-negligible probability of not yet having imprinted.
 Code to perform reconstructions is available at %%DOI HERE%%.

 Expected age distributions under alternate imprinting models

-All tested models assumed childhood imprinting to H1N1 would protect against modern, seasonal H1N1, and that childhood imprinting to H3N2 would protect against modern, seasonal H3N2.
+All tested models assumed childhood imprinting to H1N1 would protect against modern, seasonal H1N1, and that childhood imprinting to H3N2 would protect against modern, seasonal H3N2 (Fig. 1B).
 Collinearities between the predictions of different imprinting models (Fig. 1G-I) were inevitable, given the limited diversity of influenza circulation in humans over the past century.
 However, differences in the shape of predicted risk in middle-aged, H2N2 imprinted cohorts provided leverage to differentiate between imprinting at the HA subtype, HA group or NA subtype level (Fig. 1).

-To tease apart age-specific risk factors from birth year-specific imprinting effects, we noted that age-specific risk factors are largely subtype-independent.
+To tease apart age-specific risk factors from birth year-specific imprinting effects, we noted that age-specific risk factors for influenza infection are largely subtype-independent.
 Specifically, age-specific risk, or age-specific probabilities of case ascertainment could be influenced by medical factors like age-specific vaccine coverage, age-specific risk of severe disease, and immunosenescence, or by behavioral factors like age-assorted social mixing, and age-specific healthcare seeking behavior.
-But all these factors should have similar impacts on any influenza subtype.
+All these factors should have similar impacts on any influenza subtype.

 Thus, we fit a single step function to characterize the shape of age-specific risk of any confirmed influenza infection.
-Then, we modeled residual, subtype-specific differences in risk as a function of birth year (i.e. as a function of imprinting status).
-Note that for a given birth cohort, age-specific risk changed over time, and depended specifically on the individual’s age in the year of case observation, whereas birth year-specific risk was fixed, no matter the year of case observation.
+Then, we modeled residual, subtype-specific differences in risk as a function of birth year, which enabled us to focus on the possible role of imprinting status.
+Note that for a given birth cohort, age-specific risk changed over time, and depended specifically on the individual’s age in the year of case observation, whereas birth year-specific risk was fixed for all years of case observation.
 Finally, each tested model used a linear combination of age-specific risk (Fig. 1C) and birth year-specific risk (Fig. 1D-F) to generate an expected distribution of H1N1 or H3N2 incidence (Fig. 1G-I).

-To test quantitatively whether observed, subtype-specific differences in age distribution were most consistent with imprinting at the HA subtype, NA subtype or HA group level, we fitted a suite of models to each data set using a multinomial likelihood, and then performed model selection using AIC.
+To test quantitatively whether observed, subtype-specific differences in age distribution were most consistent with imprinting at the HA subtype, NA subtype or HA group level, or with no contribution of imprinting, we fitted a suite of models to each data set using a multinomial likelihood and then performed model selection using AIC.
 Technical details and a link to all relevant code are provided in the Methods.

 AZDHS Models